Paint with a chalky finish can cheaply help you modernize your home

 What can I use instead of chalk paint?

-What are some of the best store-bought chalk paints?
+What are some of the best store-bought paints with chalk finish?

 Do you have to sand before applying chalk paint?